 This diagram shows how

-provides a robust and safe mechanism for correcting mistakes in your project's history without disrupting collaboration or losing valuable context.
+Using git revert provides a safe mechanism for correcting mistakes in your project's history without disrupting collaboration or losing valuable context.
 It's an essential tool for maintaining a clean and understandable commit history.